KATYŃ -THE UNSPEAKABLE CRIME

 The Allies greeted the news with “a vexed silence” throughout the next day.5

-Forty-eight hours after the German broadcast, Stalin responded by blaming the Germans for the massacre, and concocting a story about Polish officers he had previously purported to know nothing about, having fallen into German hands during the summer of 1941.6 The same day, the BBC supported the Soviet lie, which by its continued repetition became embedded in British WW2 history.7
+Forty-eight hours after the German broadcast, Stalin responded by blaming the Germans for the massacre, and concocted a story about Polish officers he had previously purported to know nothing about, having fallen into German hands during the summer of 1941.6 The same day, the BBC supported the Soviet lie, which by its continued repetition became embedded in British WW2 history.7

 Unfortunately for the Polish nation, the discovery came at an awkward time.
 British and American commanders and diplomats well-knew of the 15,000 Polish officers missing in the USSR since April and May 1940, and had followed Polish attempts to find them.
 Polish commanders and diplomats, including Polish Prime Minister General Władysław Sikorski, had kept them informed of their meetings with their Soviet counterparts, including Soviet leader Joseph Stalin.
-But the British and Americans had ensured that until then “not a single detail had been published in the Allied press” apparently fearing the issue might cause “a split in the camp of the United Nations.”8
+But their British and American counterparts had ensured that until then “not a single detail had been published in the Allied press” apparently fearing the issue might cause “a split in the camp of the United Nations.”8

 If Germany had not crossed into Russian-occupied Poland on 22 June 1941 and raced towards Moscow, those Polish graves, and others in western USSR, may have remained hidden.
 But Hitler did turn on Stalin, and the Germans did occupy western Russia, and Stalin, at a time of temporary military weakness, decided that he could use the Poles in his prisons and forced-labour facilities to help him defeat the German invaders.